Ascoli Calcio 1898 FC: Success

 Even though from a small city of 50,000 people, Ascoli have been able to punch above their weight.
 Ascoli have competed 16 seasons in Serie A since 1974, with an incredible 4th and 6th spot finish respectively in the seasons of 1979–80 and 1981–82.

 To complement Ascoli's success in Serie A, the club has also achieved 2 Cadetti (Serie B Championships) in 1977–78, and 1985–86.
 The 1977–78 season yielded a record championship with achieving 61 points (2 points for a victory).
 Ascoli have competed in Serie B 13 times, with a total of 5 promotion seasons.

 Ascoli have made way to Serie B with only two winning seasons in Serie C and C1B.
 These were in 1971–72, and 2001–02.

-Another one of Ascoli's successes is the fact that, for a city of 50,000, their record home attendance has reached 36,500, equivalent to more than 70% of the city's population.
-In Serie A this was seen against Juventus and the famous season in 1982–83 where Ascoli saved themselves from relegation in the last game of the Serie A season against Cagliari, who were subsequently relegated.
-However, with stadium restrictions introduced since then, the maximum attendance allowed in the Stadio Cino e Lillo Del Duca is now 21,000–24,000.
-Nonetheless, when filled, it is still an amazing achievement for such a small city.
+In a city of 50,000, Ascoli's record home attendance has reached 36,500, equivalent to more than 70% of the city's population.
+In Serie A this was seen against Juventus and the season in 1982–83 where Ascoli saved themselves from relegation in the last game of the Serie A season against Cagliari, who were subsequently relegated.
+With stadium restrictions introduced since then, the maximum attendance allowed in the Stadio Cino e Lillo Del Duca is now 21,000–24,000.

 Other success were in the Mitropa Cup in 1986–87, the Capodanno Challenge, and the Red Leaf Cup.
 Ascoli were also finalists in the Anglo-Italia Cup, during Ascoli's last season in Serie B 1994–95, before Ascoli long await in Serie C1 before an emotional return to Serie B for the 2002–03 season.

-Under the reign of the great president of Ascoli Calcio – Costantino Rozzi, Ascoli competed 14 of their amazing 16 seasons in Serie A, again another amazing achievement from a club who were once playing in the regional divisions of Marche.
-Not only this, but Rozzi was able to implement players who were born and raised through the ranks of Ascoli.
-In the mid to late 1980s saw Giuseppe Iachini, Domenico Agostini, Giuseppe Carillo, and Lorenzo Scarafoni, help Ascoli ensure a return to Serie A and survival the following season.
-Once Iachini left Agostini, Carillo and Scarafoni, were first team starters as well as Marino Fioravanti and Antonio Aloisi on the bench.
-Aloisi went on to compete in many season for Ascoli.
+Under the presidency of Costantino Rozzi, Ascoli Calcio competed in Serie A for 14 of their 16 top-flight seasons, following their promotion from the regional divisions of Marche.
+During this period, the club integrated several academy graduates into the first team.
+In the mid-to-late 1980s players like Giuseppe Iachini, Domenico Agostini, Giuseppe Carillo, and Lorenzo Scarafoni, contributed to Ascoli's promotion to Serie A and their league retention.
+Following Agostini's departure, Carillo and Scarafoni, became regular starters, while Marino Fioravanti and Antonio Aloisi appeared on the bench.
+Aloisi subsequently played multiple seasons for the club.

 Another success is Carlo Mazzone, once at the heart of Del Duca Ascoli's defence playing 9 seasons, led Ascoli for another 10 or so seasons as manager.
 Mazzone guided Ascoli from Serie C to Serie A, including Ascoli's 6th-placed finish in 1981–82.